Considering a loft conversion? Here's what you need to know

 Do you need planning permission for loft conversions?
 The simple answer is not always – in many cases the work tends to fall under Permitted Development (PD) rights.

-- The property must not have already used its Permitted Development rights to add an additional storey.
+- The property must not have already used its Permitted Development rights to add an additional storey

-- It must not add volume of more than 40 cubic metres for terraced houses or 50 cubic metres for all others to the existing roof space.
+- It must not add volume of more than 40 cubic metres for terraced houses or 50 cubic metres for all others to the existing roof space

-- A loft conversion must not exceed the height of the existing roof under PD rights.
+- A loft conversion must not exceed the height of the existing roof under PD rights

-- It also can’t extend beyond the existing roof slope on the house’s principal elevation (where it fronts onto a highway).
+- It also can’t extend beyond the existing roof slope on the house’s principal elevation (where it fronts onto a highway)

-- Verandas and balconies with raised platforms are not allowed under Permitted Development, but Juliet balconies are.
+- Verandas and balconies with raised platforms are not allowed under Permitted Development, but Juliet balconies are

-Even if work does fall under Permitted Development, applying for a Lawful Development Certificate is a sensible idea, and vital if you hope to sell on the house in the near future.
+As with any work to your home, it's worth speaking to your local planning department in advance to confirm exactly what rules and regulations you should be adhering to.
+And, even if work does fall under Permitted Development, applying for a Lawful Development Certificate is a sensible idea, and vital if you hope to sell on the house in the near future.

 Do I need building regulations for a loft conversion?